berlinplan/berlinplan.github.io/readme.md

 #### How to prevent the moral collapse and edtablish a Society ?

-> In order to prevent moral collapse and establish a society, could a sector within a voting app, where each group defines its values, bring an end to institutionalized religion and eliminate religious leaders?
+> Can a voting app section, where groups define their values, prevent moral collapse, and eradicate institutionalized religion and religious leaders?

 > <sub> Individuals who share similar values, such as Buddhists, Hindus, Christians, Muslims, atheists, and those who adhere to Western values, can come together and form a group.
 This concept could pave the way for the creation of **intercontinental countries.** </sub>